 The DOAS group concentrates on atmospheric chemistry related research,

-based on observations performed using the so-called
+based on remote-sensing observations performed using the

 Differential Optical Absorption Spectroscopy (DOAS) technique.

-to international ground-based networks
+context of international ground-based networks

 The group is lead by